-The cooler air and vibrant colors combine to create perfect fall days for family-themed festivals, food and wine events, Halloween fun, cornfield mazes and of course, pumpkin picking.
+The cooler air and vibrant colors combine to create perfect fall days for family-themed festivals, food and wine events, Halloween fun, cornfield mazes, and of course, pumpkin picking.

 Below are some of our favorite fall activities to enhance your seasonal plans.
 Be sure to tag #DiscoverLongIsland when you are out and about.

-Wine, Food and Brews
+Wine, Food, and Brews

-If sampling the latest micro-brews is more your style, the Great South Bay Brewery hosts its annual Punktoberfest on Saturday, October 19.
-The event brings together local breweries for seasonal beers, brats, and punk rock bands.
-Looking to enjoy multiple breweries throughout the day?
+Rather take a guided tour of multiple breweries throughout the day?
 You can head on over to Brew Crew Cycles to tour around the east end trying local beers.